 Nothing much to say about Rhy.
 I liked him in general.
 He liked Mason could tell he liked him back and acted on it.
 My anxiety-ridden self can appreciate that type of directness cause I don’t have it.
 Normally I would be annoyed that he ignored Mason’s request to back off, but Mason was a bit flirty and smacked him on the butt more than once so it was perfectly logical that he wouldn’t take him seriously.
 Rhy’s breakdown, however, seemed misplaced.

-I’d recommend to romance readers who want just a touch deeper than simple romance but with all the steamy fun that comes with it, this one will more than likely deliver.
+I’d recommend it to romance readers who want just a touch deeper than simple romance but with all the steamy fun that comes with it, this one will more than likely deliver.
+But for me I was just too triggered/annoyed by the inconsistencies and odd character/plot choices to continue reading this.